runpod/docs/docs/tutorials/migrations/cog/overview.md

 With your Docker image built and pushed, you're one step closer to deploying your Cog model on RunPod.

-## Create and deploy a Serverless Endpoint
+## Create and Deploy a Serverless Endpoint

 Now that your Docker image is ready, it's time to create and deploy a serverless endpoint on RunPod.
 This step will enable you to send requests to your new endpoint and use your Cog model in a serverless environment.